aahendry/birthday-reminder/README.md

 ```

 - `birthday` - Must be in `yyyy-mm-dd` format
-- `age` - You can enter the age of the person on the spesified date/ This is 0 if date of birth was entered.
+- `age` - You can enter the age of the person on the specified date.
+Make this 0 if date of birth was entered.
 This is used to show the calculated age of the person in the email.
-If age of person is known, leave it blank.
-In this case, the year field of birthday is ignored.
-For once-off reminders, add the word `once` in the `ae` field.
-The reminder will only be shown on exact date indicated.
+If age of person is unknown , leave the `age` field blank.
+Where the `age` field is blank, the year field of birthday is ignored.
+For once-off reminders or events, add the word `once` in the `age` field.
+The reminder will only be shown on date indicated.

 **Daily email**